 In a way yes, if the authorized doctor says you no longer need medical care for your injury, then that is the effective end of your medical coverage.
 You can also lose medical care if you refuse medical care that could correct your medical problem.
 If losing medical care is an issue, you should...Read more »

 If you were injured on the job and have not missed any time from work, then you cannot file for any wage loss benefits because you have "not" suffered any wage loss.
 You should contact the Virginia Workers Compensation Commission and make sure your a medical award is entered in your case....Read more »

 If your employer had workers compensation insurance that covered your accident, then your sole remedy for your injury at work is workers compensation.
 If your claim is denied, then you can ask for a hearing before the Virginia Workers Compensation Commission.
 You do not have a right to sue your...Read more »

 You can try alternative methods such as physical therapy, aquatic therapy, chiropractors, accupunture, pain management, dry needling, spinal stimulator, etc. If you need more advice you should contact an experienced workers compensation lawyer.

 I take it that you have an AWARD for lifetime medical benefits for your injury from the Virginia Workers Compensation Commission.
 If the proposed surgery is just proposed as an "option" then it may not be something you have to do.
-You should contact an experienced workers compensation lawyer to...Read more »
+You should contact an experienced workers compensation...Read more »

 It depends.
 If the alcohol helped cause your accident, then the insurance company can try to deny your claim asserting your misconduct (drinking alcohol) caused the accident.
 You need to call an experienced workers compensation lawyer to discuss your case if you have a serious injury.